Spanish annexation of the Dominican Republic

-The Annexation of the Dominican Republic to Spain (Spanish: Anexión de la República Dominicana a España) or Reintegration of Santo Domingo (Reintegración de Santo Domingo) was a five-year period in 1861–1865 during which the Dominican Republic returned to the sovereignty of Spain, following the request of Dominican dictator Pedro Santana.
+The Annexation of the Dominican Republic to Spain (Spanish: Anexión de la República Dominicana a España) or Reintegration of Santo Domingo (Reintegración de Santo Domingo) was a four-year period between 1861 and 1865 during which the former Spanish possession of Santo Domingo in the eastern part of the island of Hispaniola, then the independent Dominican Republic, was occupied and annexed by the Spanish Empire, following the request of Dominican dictator Pedro Santana.
 The period coincided with the American Civil War, during which the United States was unable to enforce the Monroe Doctrine.
 After fighting an insurgency of two years in the Dominican Restoration War, Spain left the country in 1865.
-Dominicans that sided with Spain left for Spanish Cuba and Puerto Rico, and played a decisive role in igniting the independence struggle in these islands.
+Several Dominicans who sided with Spain left for the Spanish possessions of Cuba and Puerto Rico and played a role in their later struggle for independence.

 Previous annexations

 Spain had ruled the Dominican Republic's territory since Christopher Columbus claimed the island of Hispaniola for the Crown of Castile in 1492.
 In the 1795 Peace of Basel, Spain ceded the Dominican territory to France, which controlled the colony of Saint-Domingue (Haiti) on the western side of the island, but French control wasn't effective until Toussaint Louverture occupied Santo Domingo in 1801.
-Following the Haitian victory in the Revolution and the 1804 massacre of whites and mulattos in Haiti, the Criollos of Santo Domingo asked to return to Spanish rule in 1809.
+Following the Haitian victory in the Revolution and the 1804 Haitian massacre, the Criollos of Santo Domingo asked to return to Spanish rule in 1809.
 With Spain distracted first by the Peninsular War and then by the Spanish American wars of independence, this second period of Spanish rule (dubbed locally the España Boba, "Foolish Spain") was almost testimonial.
 On 1 December 1821, José Núñez de Cáceres proclaimed independence as the Republic of Spanish Haiti and asked Simón Bolívar for integration into Gran Colombia, but the country was invaded and annexed by Haiti just two months later.

 The Haitians abolished slavery, banned Criollos and the Catholic Church from owning land, and redistributed it as they had done in Haiti.
 During the long Dominican War of Independence (1844–1856), mostly fought as an insurgency, the country was depopulated, impoverished, indebted, politically fragmented, corrupt, illiterate, and open to Haitian incursions.
 Starting in 1846, the two most prominent Dominican leaders, Pedro Santana and Buenaventura Báez, repeatedly offered the United Kingdom and France a protectorate or annexation as a way to repair the economy and keep their respective faction in power.
 Santana's powerbase were the ranchers and cowboys, and Báez's the bourgeoisie of the capital.
 Both shared the goal of annexation, but neither was willing to see it happening under their rival's watch.
 However, the British were only interested in trade and the French favored a return to Haiti because it would accelerate payments of the Haitian independence debt.